mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 Thirdly, you should have experience with the portal and be able to create resources (and spend money) on Azure.
 We will not be providing Azure passes for this workshop.

-## Intro
+## Introduction

 We're going to build an end-to-end scenario that allows you to pull in your own pictures, use Cognitive Services to find objects and people in the images, figure out how those people are feeling, and store all of that data into a NoSQL Store (DocumentDB).
 We'll use that NoSQL Store to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.

-> Note: This lab is a continuation of `lab02.3-pcl_and_cognitive_services`; we will skip pulling in pictures, using Cognitive Services to determine information about the images, and storing the data in DocumentDB.
+> Note: This lab is a continuation of `lab01.1-pcl_and_cognitive_services`; we will skip pulling in pictures, using Cognitive Services to determine information about the images, and storing the data in DocumentDB.
 The only thing we will use from that lab is DocumentDB to populate our search index.
-If you have completed `lab02.3-pcl_and_cognitive_services`, you can optionally use your DocumentDB connection string instead of the one provided.
+If you have completed `lab01.1-pcl_and_cognitive_services`, you can optionally use your DocumentDB connection string instead of the one provided.

 ## Architecture

-In `lab02.3-pcl_and_cognitive_services`, we built a simple C# application that allows you to ingest pictures from your local drive, then invoke several different Cognitive Services to gather data on those images:
+In `lab01.1-pcl_and_cognitive_services`, we built a simple C# application that allows you to ingest pictures from your local drive, then invoke several different Cognitive Services to gather data on those images:

 - [Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api): We use this to grab tags and a description
 - [Face](https://www.microsoft.com/cognitive-services/en-us/face-api): We use this to grab faces and their details from each image